Safely Charging your Electric Vehicle Using a Granny Charger

 - The IET Wiring Regulations (722.55.101.0.201.1i) specify that 13A UK sockets which are installed to charge an EV must comply with BS 1363-2 and be marked ‘EV’ on the back of the plate.
 The marking on the back is required to demonstrate that it meets the British Standard.
 To achieve the new standard, sockets are subject to more demanding tests than a standard outlet, to ensure that they can withstand the long term supply of the continuous 10A load of an EV charger.

-- We provide BS 1363-2 EV compliant 13A socket plates and weatherproof sockets.
+- The 13A socket must comply with BS 1363-2 EV, which we stock here 13A socket plates and weatherproof sockets.

 - Except where there is no possibility of confusion, a label shall be provided on the front face or adjacent to the socket-outlet or its enclosure stating: ‘Suitable for electric vehicle charging’.